jumbosushi/jumbosushi.github.io/_posts/2020-11-08-intro-to-tz-databse.md

 ## Creating our own timezone

 After getting a grasp on the basic syntax, we can define a new timezone ourselves!
 We'll use the fictional [Konoha city in Hi No Kuni](https://naruto.fandom.com/wiki/Land_of_Fire) from Naturo as our example timezone name.
-Run the following command to create a source file in the container
+Run the following command to create a source file in the container:

 ```sh
 echo "